khoutz182/hobby-log/content/cyber/kubernetes.md

 title = "Kubernetes"
 +++

-Hosted by scaleway, argocd manages the kubernetes cluster usint gitops.
+Hosted by scaleway, argocd manages the kubernetes cluster using gitops.

 Until I put together a diagram for that, this is the rough flow: